ghc/ghc/docs/users_guide/ghci.rst

     Attempting to redefine an existing command name results in an error unless the ``:def!`` form is used, in which case the old command with that name is silently overwritten.
-However for builtin commands the old command can still be used by preceeding the command name with a double colon (eg ``::load``).
+However for builtin commands the old command can still be used by preceding the command name with a double colon (eg ``::load``).
     It's not possible to redefine the commands ``:{``, ``:}`` and ``:!``.